 Data transformation increases the efficiency of business and analytic processes, and it enables businesses to make better data-driven decisions.
 During the data transformation process, an analyst will determine the structure of the data.

 They’ll also perform data mapping and extract the data from its original source before executing the transformation.
-Finally, they’ll store the transformed data in the appropriate database.
+Finally, they’ll store the transformed data within the appropriate database technology.